Matt1479/Angular-Udemy/readme.md

 <br>

-Duplication of code and data storage (providing data) are typical use cases for a service.
+(Avoiding) Duplication of code, and data storage (providing data) are typical use cases for a service.

 <br>